-The Undertaking's immediate parent company is MetLife EU and its ultimate parent company is MetLife Inc., a company domiciled in the USA.
+The Undertaking's immediate parent company is MetLife EU and its ultimate parent company is MetLife, Inc., a company domiciled in the USA.
 Refer to A.1.3 for details on the Group entity structure.

 MetLife Inc. operates within Europe through various subsidiaries.
 The Undertaking leverages the options provided by the European Insurance Directives to "passport" throughout the EU from a single base in Ireland.
 The Undertaking has branches in Italy, Spain, Portugal, France, Slovakia, Czech Republic and Romania.
 The Undertaking also operates via FOS in Germany, Austria, Greece, Poland and the UK.
-The Undertaking reinsures business from Russia.
+The Undertaking also reinsured business from Russia during 2021.
+As of March 2022, in light of the current geopolitical situation, the Undertaking has terminated, or is in the process of terminating, all agreements relating to Russian business.
+The Russian reinsurance business is not material to the Undertaking.

-The Undertaking is focused on the provision of involuntary loss of employment (ILOE) cover, mobile phone insurance (MPI) and travel insurance, as an add-on to MetLife Europe d.a.c.'s core life insurance offerings.
+The Undertaking is focused on the provision of involuntary loss of employment (ILOE) cover and travel insurance, as an add-on to MetLife Europe d.a.c.'s core life insurance offerings.
 MetLife Europe d.a.c. is an Irish incorporated entity authorised to write primarily life insurance business in Europe.
 Additionally the Undertaking has its direct-to-consumer (DTC) business via FOS in Poland offering predefined protection packages for accident and health (A&H) insurance cover.